Skip to content

 +700 000

-people die due to suicide every year.
-Suicide is the fourth leading cause of death in 15-29 years old.1
+More than 700,000 people die by suicide every year.
+Suicide is the fourth leading cause of death in the 15-29 age range.1

-In people with depression, the brain chemistry is altered.
-This may manifest as a deficit or imbalance affecting one or more neurotransmitters – molecules that are released from the end of a neuron (synapse) and serve as the brain’s chemical messengers.
-Three neurotransmitters are affected in depression: serotonin, norepinephrine, and dopamine.
-These help regulate mood and behaviour, and their function can be restored with the help of antidepressants.
+In people dealing with depression, the brain’s chemistry is altered.
+This may manifest as a deficit or imbalance affecting one or more neurotransmitters — molecules that released from the end of a neuron (synapse) and serve as the brain’s chemical messengers.
+In depression, three neurotransmitters are affected: serotonin, norepinephrine, and dopamine.
+They help regulate mood and behavior, and their function can be restored with the help of antidepressants.

-According to recommendations issued by the World Health Organization and republished by France’s health authority, the Haute Autorité de Santé, in October 2017, “a depressive episode is characterised by the presence of at least two of the following three major symptoms (see infographics) for two consecutive weeks with a certain degree of severity for each; they must represent a change compared to the individual’s previous state and cause significant distress”
+According to recommendations issued by the World Health Organization and republished by France’s health authority, the Haute Autorité de Santé, in October 2017, “a depressive episode is characterized by the presence of at least two of the three major symptoms (see infographic) for at least two consecutive weeks with a certain degree of severity for each; they must represent a change compared to the individual’s previous state and cause significant distress.”

 Usually, depressive episodes go away after several weeks or months, either with treatment or spontaneously.
 This is referred to as remission.

-If the depressive episode does not recur, this is considered a recovery, but remains quite rare.
-In 50% to 80% of cases, a new episode occurs within the next 5 years.2 Depression is considered chronic when certain symptoms persist, sometimes in a less severe form, for at least 2 years.
+In 50–80% of cases, a new depressive episode occurs within the next five years after the first one.2 Depression is considered chronic when certain symptoms persist, sometimes in a less severe form, for at least two years.

+In addition to psychotherapy, medications, particularly antidepressants, are generally useful or even necessary.
 Antidepressants are recommended for moderate-to-severe depressive episodes.
-There are several classes of antidepressants, the majority of which target neurons which secrete serotonin, norepinephrine, or dopamine.
-They work through various mechanisms which make it possible to increase the available quantity of neurotransmitters or restore neural circuits affected by depression.
+There are several classes of antidepressants, the majority of which target neurons that secrete serotonin, norepinephrine, or dopamine.
+They work through various mechanisms that make it possible to increase the available quantity of neurotransmitters or restore neural circuits affected by depression.

 There are two treatment phases, or three in the event of relapse:

-• Acute phase (6 to 12 weeks) to overcome the current depressive episode
+• Acute phase (6–12 weeks) to overcome the current depressive episode

-• Consolidation phase (4 to 6 months) aimed at reducing the short-term risk of relapse
+• Consolidation phase (4–6 months) aimed at reducing the short-term risk of relapse

-• Maintenance phase: beyond three depressive episodes, treatment can be prescribed for several years to avoid recurrence.
+• Maintenance phase: beyond three depressive episodes, treatment may be prescribed for several years to avoid recurrence

-In most cases, the treatment is administered on an outpatient basis (at the patient’s home) with regular follow-up by a health care professional.
-However, sometimes the patient may require urgent care, or the depressive episode may resist traditional medications.
-In this case, hospitalization might be considered.
+In most cases, treatment is administered on an outpatient basis (at the patient’s home) with regular follow-up by a health care professional.
+However, sometimes patients may require urgent care, or the depressive episode may resist traditional medications.
+In this event, hospitalization might be considered.

 Photo of a patient suffering from depression